mabelli/data-512/data-512-a1/README.md

 # DATA 512: Human Centered Data Science - A1: Data Curation

+The purpose of this repository is to implement a analysis project that is fully reproducible by others. <br />
-The goal of this repository is to gather, process, and analyze monthly Wikipedia traffic from Janurary 2008 to August 2020.
+The goal of this repository is to construct and analyze a dataset of monthly Wikipedia traffic from January 2008 to August 2020.

 ## License
 Source data is available under the [MIT Licence](LICENSE). <br />